Maria’s Almost-Sugar-Free Tomato Chutney

 3 tbsp coconut sugar

 How to Cook

 1. Cut up onions roughly and place in a bowl.
-Sprinkle with 2 tsp salt (if you don’t have Trapani, use another semi-fine grained, natural salt) toss thoroughly, cover and leave overnight.
+Sprinkle with 2 teaspoons of salt (if you don’t have Trapani, use another semi-fine grained, natural salt) and toss thoroughly, cover and leave overnight.
 You can leave at room temperature as long as the onions are pressed down into their own juice.

 2. Repeat step 1 for the tomatoes.

-3. The next day, sterilise jars and lids (you need enough jars to hold approx. 2.5 litres) in a preheated oven at 150 degrees Celsius for 20 minutes with lids off.
+3. The next day, sterilise jars and lids (you need enough jars to hold approximately 2.5 litres) in a preheated oven at 150°C for 20 minutes with lids off.

 4. Strain off the liquid into a bowl from both the tomatoes and onions.
-Set the liquid aside to bottle later with your chutney – it makes a delicious base for tomato soup and other soups.
+Set the liquid aside to bottle later with your chutney – it makes a delicious base for tomato soup as well as other soups.